bloominstituteoftechnology/node-db4-guided-solution/README.md

 ## Introduce Module Challenge

 Introduce the project for the afternoon.
-If they are done early, encourage them to study tomorrow's content and follow the tutorials on TK.
+If they are done early, they can use the extra time to continue to practice the sprint's content and build fron end for their APIs.

 ## Data Normalization